 After 5 months of travelling in Central Asia, with visa worries, border control and invitation letters, this is the kind of relaxation we had been looking for.
 We didn’t even have to walk 10 steps to realize that we were going to want to stay here for a while.
 The sun peered through the towering coco-palms above us, as we followed the sandy paths to our hostel.

 We checked in to the funky and friendly Ida y Vuelta Hostel and immediately headed for the beach.
 Guide books compare the waters here to those of Cancun, stating that the beaches along the Mayan Riviera are more beautiful.
 During our stay here, the crystal clear waters and powdery white sand looked just as pristine as those in Cancun.
 Sometimes in the evenings when the Gulf Sea floods in and mixes with the Caribbean waters, the clarity suffers only slightly, but offers a new hue to the translucent azure beauty.
+Floating in the incredible water is definitely one of the top things to do in Mexico.

 The beaches here are absolutely stunning and we’ve enjoyed lazing in the sun and watching the days go by.
 We’ve feasted on a mixture of home-cooked Mexican food and Yucatan style seafood.
 The hot spices here are so mouth-watering that a burnt tongue is worth the added flavour.